Wavefront 3D Object File

 An OBJ file is a standard 3D image format that can be exported and opened by various 3D image editing programs.
-It contains a three-dimensional object, which includes 3D coordinates, texture maps, polygonal faces, and other object information.
+It contains a three-dimensional object, including 3D coordinates, texture maps, polygonal faces, and other object information.
 OBJ files may also store references to one or more .MTL files that contain surface shading material for the object.

-NOTE: While the OBJ format is one of the most common formats used for storing 3D models, it is only one of many options for saving models.
+NOTE: While the OBJ format is one of the most common formats for storing 3D models, it is only one of many options for saving models.
 Some other options include .DAE, .STL, .IGS, .FBX, .MAX, .DWG, and .3DS.

 However, you should select the program based on the context in which you will be using the OBJ file.
 For example, if you are looking to open and modify a 3D object utilized in film special effects and are on a tight budget, you could use the free Blender software.